Shimrangupta22/FraudBlaster/README.md

 This project focuses on detecting fraudulent transactions using machine learning.
 We clean data, handle outliers, and build a predictive model to identify fraud patterns.
 Metrics like precision and recall evaluate the model, and the project provides recommendations for proactive fraud prevention.

-### Project Structure
+### Technologies Used
-- `data/`: Contains the dataset.
+- Python 3.x
+- Pandas, NumPy
+- Seaborn, Matplotlib
+- Scikit-learn
+- XGBoost
-- `notebooks/`: Jupyter notebooks for data analysis and model building.
+- Jupyter Notebook
-- `models/`: Saved models for fraud detection.
-- `README.md`: Overview of the project.

 ### Installation
 Install the required libraries: